Cation707/JLABTeX-NCTU-Thesis-Template/README.md

 # JLABTeX-NCTU-Thesis-Template
 This is Latex Template.

-In ThesisTemplate.pdf.
+In the file named ThesisTemplate.pdf.
 Read Chapter 1: Introduction-How to run this latex template before anything.